“Mary Ann Garcia shares images from her youth in the Catholic school on mission grounds." © Robert Pluma

 Sara Abbaspour on Observing and Creating a Vision of Contemporary Iran

-Sara Abbaspour describes how she makes, edits, and sequences the images in her project, Transitional Realms.
-Made in the wake of Iran’s ongoing “Women, Life, Freedom” social justice movement, her collaborative portraits capture women reclaiming their own image.
+Sara Abbaspour describes how she makes, edits and sequences the images in her project, Transitional Realms.
+Made in the wake of Iran’s ongoing “Women, Life, Freedom” movement, her collaborative portraits capture women reclaiming their own image.

 Where They Still Remain • Austin Bryant